fritz-marshal/fritz/doc/filters.md

 [fritz_filter_clu.json](data/filter_examples/fritz_filter_clu.json)

-Let us explore it step by step:
+Let us explore it step by step and look at the individual user-defined stages omitting the upstream part.

 ```js
 [